zed-industries/zed/crates/plugin_runtime/README.md

 - `plugin.wasm` is the plugin compiled to Wasm.
 As a baseline, this should be about 4MB for debug builds and 2MB for release builds, but it depends on the specific plugin being built.

-- `plugin.wasm.pre` is the plugin compiled to Wasm *and additionally* precompiled to host-platform-agnostic cranelift-specific IR.
+- `plugin.wasm.the-target-triple` is the plugin compiled to Wasm *and additionally* precompiled to host-platform-specific native code, determined by the `TARGET` cargo exposes at compile-time.
 This should be about 700KB for debug builds and 500KB in release builds.
 Each plugin takes about 1 or 2 seconds to compile to native code using cranelift, so precompiling plugins drastically reduces the startup time required to begin to run a plugin.

 For all intents and purposes, it is *highly recommended* that you use precompiled plugins where possible, as they are much more lightweight and take much less time to instantiate.